Mm2PL/justgrep/README.md

 ### irc2json

 Converts a stream of raw IRC messages into a stream of JSON objects (not an array).
+See [man page](doc/justgrep.1.md)

 ### justgrep

 Main tool which fetches and searches justlog logs fast.
+See [man page](doc/justgrep.1.md)